Lusatia: Bohemian rule

-As Margrave Egbert II of Meissen supported anti-king Rudolf of Rheinfelden during the Investiture Controversy, King Henry IV of Germany in 1076 awarded the Milceni lands of Upper Lusatia as a fief to the Bohemian duke Vratislaus II.
-After Emperor Frederick Barbarossa had elevated Duke Vladislaus II to the rank of a King of Bohemia in 1158, the Upper Lusatian lands around Bautzen evolved into a Bohemian crown land.
+As margrave Egbert II of Meissen supported anti-king Rudolf of Rheinfelden during the Investiture Controversy, king Henry IV of Germany in 1076 awarded the Milceni lands in today's Upper Lusatia as a fief to the Bohemian duke Vratislaus II.
+After Emperor Frederick Barbarossa had elevated duke Vladislaus II to the rank of a King of Bohemia in 1158, the Milceni lands around Bautzen, in today's Upper Lusatia, evolved into one of Bohemian crown lands.

 Around 1200, large numbers of German settlers came to Lusatia in the course of the Ostsiedlung, settling in the forested areas yet not inhabited by the Slavs.
 For centuries, from as early as the Middle Ages, trade flourished, and several important trade routes ran through Lusatia, connecting German states in the west, Poland in the east and Bohemia in the south.
 In 1319, the region was divided between the Kingdom of Bohemia and the Duchy of Jawor, the southwesternmost duchy of fragmented Piast-ruled Poland, while northernmost parts also passed to the Margraviate of Brandenburg in the following years.

-From 1368, it was entirely part of the Bohemian Crown.
+In 1367, the Brandenburg elector Otto V of Wittelsbach sold the old (lower) Lusatia to emperor Charles IV who was also the king Bohemia, thereby including the March of Lusatia into the Bohemian crown lands.

-In 1346 six Upper Lusatian cities formed the Lusatian League to resist the constant attacks conducted by robber barons.
-The association supported King Sigismund in the Hussite Wars leading to armed attacks and devastation.
-The cities were represented in the (Upper) Lusatian Landtag assembly, where they met with the fierce opposition of the noble state countries.
-In 1469 the region passed to Hungary, and in 1490 it returned to the Bohemian Crown, then under the rule of Polish Prince Vladislaus II.
+In 1346, six Lusatian cities formed the Lusatian League to resist the constant attacks conducted by robber barons.
+The association later supported king Sigismund in the Hussite Wars leading to armed attacks and devastation.
+The cities were represented in the Upper Lusatian Landtag assembly, where they met with the fierce rivalry of the nobles.
+In 1469, during the war ower the Bohemian crown, the region was captured by Matthias Corvinus, the King of Hungary who also became the King of Bohemia.
+In 1490, upon the reintegration of Bohemian Crown lands, it came under the rule of Jagiellonian kings of Bohemia.

-Following the Lutheran Reformation, the greater part of Lusatia became Protestant except for the area between Bautzen, Kamenz and Hoyerswerda.
-The Lusatias remained under Bohemian rule – from 1526 onwards under the rule of the House of Habsburg – until the Thirty Years' War.
+By the end of the 15th century, terms Lower Lusatia and Upper Lusatia became common designations for northern and southern parts of the region.
+Both Lusatias, as lands of the Bohemian Crown, remained under Jagiellonian rule until 1526, when they were inherited by the House of Habsburg.
+Following the Lutheran reformation (1517), the greater part of Lusatia became Protestant except for the area between Bautzen, Kamenz and Hoyerswerda.